Developing cultural awareness, promoting a world where Black Heroes are acknowledged, respected and celebrated.

 Launching during Black History Month, on 22 October through to 15 November 2019, in the libraries of Wandsworth.
 Book your tickets on Eventbrite.

 Black Heroes Film: The Story of Sam King MBE.

-Come and see the film which tells the story of Sam King MBE, father of the Windrush Foundation, and first Black Mayor of Southwark.
+The film which tells the story of Sam King MBE, father of the Windrush Foundation, and first Black Mayor of Southwark.
 This was shown at Dulwich Library and Luton Town Hall on Windrush Day 22 June; and screened at The Tate Exchange in August.
 If you wish to book a private screening please email: email@example.com

 We were part of the Wandsworth Arts Fringe Festival (WAF18)

 Cultural pioneers Kofi and Noel McKoy and emerging artists Roman Harris and ArA Harmonic, performed unique artistic responses to monologues from Black Heroes in the Hall of Fame; inspired by speeches and texts by Marcus Garvey, Martin Luther King, Malcolm X and Nelson Mandela.

 We were part of the Wandsworth Heritage Festival!

 The Foundation is dependent upon support from the community, businesses and government bodies.
 Please support this great cause in order to help fulfil Flip Fraser’s dream, and preserve his legacy created from the internationally acclaimed show “Black Heroes in the Hall of Fame”.